-The control panel displays a numeric keypad.
+13. Press X to use the setting values you entered, or ▶ to ignore The control panel displays a numeric keypad.

-Fig. 3-15.
+Fig. 3-14.
 Numeric entry screen

-13. Enter the length of the media roll (if it is a new roll) or the length remaining (if it is a partially used roll), and press the Enter key to continue.
+14. Enter the length of the media roll (if it is a new roll) or the length remaining (if it is a partially used roll), and press the Enter key to continue.

 To skip this step, press Esc or Enter without entering a value.
 The printer will not track the amount of media remaining on the roll, and it will be unable to display a warning when the amount of media runs low.
-The media length will display as "undefined."
+The media length will display as "undefined," and the Unload Media process will be unable to print the amount of media remaining on the supply spool.

-14. The control panel asks whether you want to use the takeup system.
+15. The control panel asks whether you want to use the takeup system.

-See "Takeup Options" on page 3-30 for details on using the takeup system.
+See "Takeup Options" on page 3-32 for details on using the takeup system.

 - ◆ If you will be printing without using the takeup system, or if you will be performing a Media Feed Calibration, press the X key to skip loading the takeup.
-See "Media Feed Calibration" on page 4-4 for instructions. - ◆ To use the takeup system, press the ► key. - 15.
-Press and hold the ▼ key until the end of the media reaches past the takeup spool. - 16.
-Load an empty media core onto the takeup spool, and load the core and spool into the printer's takeup spool holder. - See steps 3 through 5 for detailed instructions. - 17.
+See "Media Feed Calibration" on page 4-4 for instructions. - ◆ To use the takeup system, press the ► key. - 16.
+Press and hold the ▼ key until the end of the media reaches past the takeup spool. - 17.
 Grasping the middle of the media web, pull straight back and tape the middle of the web to the takeup core.

-Be sure that the direction you wrap the media around the takeup spool is consistent with the direction specified in the Takeup Control option of the menu (see "Takeup Options" on page 3-30 for details).
-The default direction is Image Outside (printed image facing out).
+Be sure that the direction you wrap the media around the takeup spool is consistent with the direction specified in the Takeup Direction option of the menu (see "Takeup Options" on page 3-32 for details).
+The default direction is Printed Side Out.